airbytehq/airbyte/docs/integrations/destinations/bigquery.md

 - (Required for Airbyte Cloud; Optional for Airbyte Open Source) A Google Cloud [Service Account](https://cloud.google.com/iam/docs/service-accounts) with the [`BigQuery User`](https://cloud.google.com/bigquery/docs/access-control#bigquery) and [`BigQuery Data Editor`](https://cloud.google.com/bigquery/docs/access-control#bigquery) roles and the [Service Account Key in JSON format](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).

-## Connector modes

-While setting up the connector, you can configure it in the following modes:

-- **BigQuery**: Produces a normalized output by storing the JSON blob data in `_airbyte_raw_*` tables and then transforming and normalizing the data into separate tables, potentially `exploding` nested streams into their own tables if basic normalization is configured.

 ## Setup guide

 ### Step 1: Set up a data loading method